Understanding the Role of ‘L’ Gear in Your Vehicle’s Gear Shifting

 Have you ever been in a position where you were driving down a slope and the engine suddenly died?
 Those who have been there probably put the car in the wrong gear to go up the hill, which meant the engine wasn’t powerful enough.

 Vehicles with automatic or manual transmissions can be equipped with a variety of gear levels to provide drivers with optimal performance in any situation.
-But if you aren’t familiar with the functions of the different gear settings, you might not have the most enjoyable driving experiences.
+But if you aren’t familiar with the functions of the different gear settings, you might not have the most enjoyable driving experience.
 When driving uphill or on steep hills, use the L gear.
 “What does L mean on a car?” is a natural question to ask.

 What does L mean on a Car?